 There's lots of talk about "flea and tick season," (in certain circles) but depending on the climate where you live, fleas and ticks may be a year-round concern.
+That's why it is important to maintain year-round protection with a preventative like Advantage Multi or Nexgard.
 Discovering the conditions that lead to an optimal environment for fleas and ticks -- like warm temperatures and overgrown bushes -- can help you know when and how to ramp up your preventative measures.
 And don't miss our flea and tick maps and alerts.

 Both fleas and ticks flourish in warm climates.
 The ideal temperature for these parasites is within the 70 to 85 degree range, but they can live in cooler and warmer temperatures as well.
 For many states, the most prevalent seasons for fleas and ticks are the spring and summer, or roughly from May through September.
 For southern and southwestern states, the flea and tick season typically occurs year round.